mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - OCI-compliant images helped us standardise our environment
 - Containers and micro-services aren't for everyone, but they work for us
 - We chose Docker to run our containers
-- See [Matt's Docker talk](https://www.youtube.com/watch?v=X0aarx6LLzI) to learn about Docker
+- See [Matt's Docker talk](https://www.youtube.com/watch?v=X0aarx6LLzI), linked in slide notes, to learn about Docker

 ---